-Audit Aspects Covered By Whom Extent of Check entries.
-II.
-Compare on test Check basis, the balance and the entries in IOR Accounts with the copies of the statements submitted to the IOR department/s.
+Audit Aspects Covered By Whom Extent of Check IOR department/s.
 III.
 Old unreconciled entries are being provided/ reported to HO for provision.
-3. Detailed checking of suspense accounts - credit as well as debit schedules. i.e., Nominal ledger.
+Detailed checking of suspense accounts - credit as well as debit schedules. i.e., Nominal ledger.
 Balance Sheet Finalisation 1.
-Scrutiny of Balance Sheet, particularly - i) that all the balances are shown i) that all the balances are shown in proper heads and broadly compare previous year figure to understand material variance; ii) Check for any negative balance in the trial balance (i.e. assets / expenses having credit balances and liability / income having debit balances). ii) check in case of advances that: a) interest accrued but not due on loans is not included in advances. b) credit balances in O/D, CC inoperative current accounts should not be netted off with advances and the same should be shown under demand deposits. c) Adequacy of provisioning, in case it is done at the branch level.
-2. Checking:
+Scrutiny of Balance Sheet, particularly - i) that all the balances are shown in proper heads and broadly compare previous year figure to understand material variance; ii) Check for any negative balance in the trial balance (i.e. assets / expenses having credit balances and liability / income having debit balances). ii) Check in case of advances that: , a) interest accrued but not due on loans is not included in advances. b) credit balances in O/D, CC inoperative current accounts should not be netted off with advances and the same should be shown under demand deposits. c) Adequacy of provisioning, in case it is done at the branch level.
+2. Checking: (i) Liability under Bank Guarantee/ L/C and effect of expired BGs/LCs. (ii) Reconciliation of General Ledger and Subsidiary Ledger.

-Audit Aspects Covered By Whom Extent of Check

-(i) Liebility under Denk Overenteel WIIOIII CHECK

-(i) Liability under Bank Guarantee/

-L/C and effects of expired

-BGs/LCs.

-(ii) Reconciliation of General

-- Ledger and Subsidiary Ledger.

-necking of Profit and Loss Items

-1. Test checking of interest on

-deposits, (particularly, Interest

-checking should be done on test

-basis for the period subsequent to

-the period of revenue/ concurrent

-audit).
-Ensure that interest

-provision on overdue F.D. has been

-made as per latest RBI guidelines.

-Check the system is properly

-configured to check the interest

-calculation and the changes in

-interest rate is changed in system

-on respective dates.

-2. Test checking of

-interest/commission on various

-advances, bills, L.C., Guarantees,

-etc.

-3. Test checking of discount/

-commission on bills discounted and

-others income like commitment

-charges, processing fees, recovery

-1 of insurance/ legal fees etc.

-4. Derive various ratios of items of

-income with comparable and

-1 related assets (like Avg.
-Interest

-1 Income to Average Advances etc.)

-1 and verify major movements or

-variances.

-5 Checking of interest in NOSTRO

-0. Accounts debit balances.

-6

-0. ,

-accounting for locker rent, other

-income, staff accommodation, etc.,
+Audit Aspects Covered By Whom Extent of Check Ch ecking of Profit and Loss Items Test checking of interest on deposits, (particularly, Interest checking should be done on test basis for the period subsequent to the period of revenue/ concurrent audit).
+Ensure that interest provision on overdue F.D. has been made as per latest RBI guidelines.
+Check the system is properly configured to check the interest calculation and the changes in interest rate is changed in system on respective dates.
+2. Test checking of interest/commission on various advances, bills, L.C., Guarantees, etc. 3.
+Test checking of discount/ commission on bills discounted and other incomes like commitment charges, processing fees, recovery of insurance/ legal fees etc. 4.
+Derive various ratios of items of income with comparable and related assets (like Avg.
+Interest Income to Average Advances etc.) and verify major movements or variances.
+5. Checking of interest in NOSTRO Accounts debit balances.
+6. Verification of recovery and accounting for locker rent, other income, staff accommodation, etc., with details of arrears, if any.
+7. Commission income on account of Government business, i.e., collection as well as remittance of Income tax, sales tax, excise duty,